kahlow/YTC-Dev-PreCourse/Conditions/conditionals.md

     2

-Because ‘WeShould’ is true, the first condition is 2 and the “else” is never evaluated.
+Because `weShould` is true, the first condition is 2 and the 'else' is never evaluated.
 Let’s reverse that.

-    WeShould = False
+    weShould = False
     a = 0

-    if WeShould = True then
+    if weShould == True then
         a = 2
     else
         a = 3